 More climate financing resources could be channeled through MDBs by increasing their capital base and reconsidering their approaches to risk appetite through partnerships with the private sector supported by governance and management oversight.
 MDBs can play an additional role to help countries structure financial products in such a way to take equity stakes and thus attract private sector capital.
-Public equity investments are important to help delivering on the annual \$100 billion commitment by developed countries in support of climate action in EMDEs
+Public equity investments are important to help delivering on the annual \$100 billion commitment by developed countries in support of climate action in EMDEs with climate change.

-The Resilience and Sustainability Trust, approved in spring 2022, extends the IMF's existing lending toolkit to longer-term lending programs associated with climate change.
 Where EMDEs have limited fiscal space, the RST financing could help play a catalytic role to attract private investments for climate-related finance.
 The RST can act as a catalyst in leveraging private sector financing, although its implementation will be gradual with a few pilot cases to begin with.